leonardtng/leonardtng/README.md

 <b>Note:</b> This repository for CodeCache is hosted on AWS CodeCommit instead GitHub.

-*And yes, I really like the Gilroy font for my projects as you might've noticed!*
+*And yes, as you can tell, I really like using the Gilroy font in my projects!*

 # :raising_hand: Get in Touch!

 If you like what you see, don't hesitate to reach me at these links.
 I always enjoy a good chat! :coffee:

 * Personal Website: [leonardtng.com][1]
 * LinkedIn: [linkedin.com/in/leonard-tng][2]